gem/oq-irmt-qgis/svir/help/source/06_download_project_from_platform.rst

 the user has been granted editing privileges (their own projects or those shared with them by other users).
-When a project is selected from the list, its title, abstract, bounding box and keywords are displayed in the lower textbox that is utilized to delineate important attributes of the project's definition.
+When a project is selected from the list, its title, abstract, bounding box and keywords are displayed in the lower textbox that is utilized to delineate important attributes of the project definition.
 The label directly above the textbox displays an ID that uniquely identifies the layer used in the OpenQuake-platform.